fox-it/dissect-docs/docs/source/contributing/style-guide.rst

 Applicability
 -------------

-This guide is applicable to both new and exisiting code and the Dissect build pipeline enforces the most important rules.
+This guide is applicable to both new and existing code and the Dissect build pipeline enforces the most important rules.
 Certain exceptions are made for older parts of the code as they were written before the creation of this guide.

 New code